ncn-foreigners/BlockingPy/docs/examples/record_linkage.md

 (record_linkage)=
 # Record Linkage

 This example demonstrates how to use BlockingPy for record linkage between two datasets.
-We'll use example data from the URos 2021 Conference tutorial which contains:
+We'll use example data created by Paula McLeod, Dick Heasman and Ian Forbes, ONS,
+    for the ESSnet DI on-the-job training course, Southampton, 25-28 January 2011:

 - Census: A fictional dataset representing observations from a decennial Census
 - CIS: Fictional observations from Customer Information System (combined administrative data from tax and benefit systems)

 Some records in the CIS dataset contain Census person IDs, which we'll use to evaluate our blocking performance.

+This datasets come with the `BlockingPy` package and can be accesed via `load_census_cis_data` function from `blockingpy.datasets`.

 ## Setup